 - Continue to build the UKATA trademark for the supreme benefit of all its members by continuing to work within the guidelines of current legislation as an absolute minimum

-PROFESSIONAL MEMBERSHIP: for companies, businesses and individuals wishing to undertake the delivery of asbestos training as a UKATA approved training provider.
-Becoming a UKATA approved training provider demonstrates your commitment to delivering the highest standards of asbestos training.
-There are three categories within Professional Membership; Licensed, Non-Licensed and Asbestos Awareness all of which are required to undergo an intensive verification and audit process prior to acceptance for membership.
+PROFESSIONAL MEMBERSHIP: open to companies, businesses and individuals wishing to undertake the delivery of asbestos training as a UKATA approved training provider.
+Becoming a UKATA Professional Member demonstrates your commitment to delivering the highest standards of asbestos training.
+There are three categories within Professional Membership as outlined below, all of which are required to undergo an intensive verification and audit process prior to acceptance for membership.

-The Office Team comprises of seven employees who manage the day-to-day operational procedures under the leadership of UKATA General Manager.
+The Office Team comprises of ten employees who manage the day-to-day operational procedures under the leadership of Craig Evans, UKATA Chief Operating Officer.

-UKATA independent Verifiers and Auditors are employed on a consultancy basis and satisfy the appointment criteria as set by the Association.
+UKATA independent Verifiers and Auditors are appointed and satisfy the appointment criteria as set by the Association.